actionhero/www.actionherojs.com/tutorials/typescript.md

 The config module (it is a module now!) produces a static object with your configuration.
 This means that it can be required via `import {config} from 'actionhero'` at any point in your project's life cycle... you no longer need to wait for the initialization process to complete.
 However, this required some changes:

 - The config methods no longer provide `api`, they provide `config`.
-Only other information from other config files is availalbe to you, nothing from the rest of the application.
+Only other information from other config files is available to you, nothing from the rest of the application.

 To upgrade your config: